 - not having children

-- first pregnancy at the age of 30 or over
+- first pregnancy at the age of 30 or older

-- taking hormone replacement therapy (HRT) – depending on what type you take and how long you take it (the risk reduces over time once you stop)
+- taking hormone replacement therapy (HRT) – the type you take and how long you take it for is relevant (the risk reduces over time once you stop)

 - taking the oral contraceptive pill for a number of years (the risk reduces over time once you stop)